MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 ## Edit an app permission policy

-You can use the Microsoft Teams admin center to edit a policy, including the global (Org-wide default) policy and custom policies that you create.
+You can use the Microsoft Teams admin center to edit a policy, including the global policy and custom policies that you create.

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Permission policies**.
 2. Select the policy by clicking to the left of the policy name, and then click **Edit**.